PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-06-20 06:56:32
+Last updated: 2024-06-20 06:57:05
-Random Quote: You're a beautiful, sweet girl.
-Fuck this guy! - Nicky Nichols
+Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton